EndPointCorp/end-point-blog/2020/02/24/symfony-quickstart.html.md

 However, in general I would suggest that repositories should not have interdependency.
 It’s far better in my opinion to have a business layer, a Service between the controller and the repository classes, which would combine different operations of different repositories if needed.

 Getting or setting values of data members can be done via getters and setters in a very simple manner.
 As the [documentation](https://www.doctrine-project.org/projects/doctrine-orm/en/2.7/reference/working-with-objects.html) says, ```persist``` and ```remove``` are methods that notify the [Unit Of Work](https://www.programmingwithwolfgang.com/repository-and-unit-of-work-pattern/) that some write operations should occur, but the write operations are not executed yet at this point.
-The reason is simple: we may have multiple write operations to do and we might want to avoid doing them all as separate requests to the database, which might be on an entirely different machine at the other side of the globe behind a network.
+The reason is simple: we may have multiple write operations to do and we might want to avoid doing them all as separate requests to the database, which might be on an entirely different machine at the other side of the globe.
 Requests to the database are costly operations and they accumulate.
 To avoid this, the application server first acknowledges what should be done, or, in other words, prepares some write operations.
 The ```flush``` method does the actual request sending for the write operations.

 There is no ORM which solves everything, sometimes we want to write our own scripts.
 We can of course do it, but Doctrine offers [DQL](https://www.doctrine-project.org/projects/doctrine-orm/en/2.7/reference/dql-doctrine-query-language.html) (Doctrine Query Language) as a compromise.